xmuyulab/Diamond/README.md

 nextflow run pipeline.nf --skipLibGeneration --workdir "/mnt/Diamond" --profile "/mnt/Diamond/data/profile/*.mzXML" --lib "/mnt/Diamond/data/lib_file_name" --irt "/mnt/Diamond/data/irt_file_name" --windows "/mnt/Diamond/common/win.tsv.32"
 ```

-Maybe you need to specify the absolute path for the pipeline.nf file, just like /mnt/Diamond/pipeline.nf.
+Maybe you need to specify the absolute path for the `pipeline.nf` file, just like `/mnt/Diamond/pipeline.nf`.
 The --skipLibGeneration parameter means the process of building an assay library will be skipped.
-The data processing results will be also stored in the folder named results in the workdir directory by default.
+The data processing results will be also stored in the folder named `results` in the workdir directory by default.
 For elaborate information of parameter passing, execute the command `nextflow run pipeline.nf --help` or refer to the Help Message section.

 ## Help Message
 Two different execution-commands for the two different modes of Diamond: